alphagov/govuk-developer-docs/source/manual/dns.html.md

 ## DNS for `*.service.gov.uk` domains

 GOV.UK Technical 2nd Line are responsible for delegating DNS to other government services.
 Note that we __do not__ manage any other DNS records: if you get a request concerning anything other than `NS` records, it should be rejected.
-See the [SRE interruptible documentation](https://docs.google.com/document/d/1QzxwlN9-HoewVlyrOhFRZYc1S0zX-pd97igY8__ZLAo/edit#heading=h.wg0s4ugkpdpc) for details.

 When you've verified the authenticity of the request as per the SRE docs above, you should: